Sijoma/headless-service-querier/README.md

 - `pinger` contains the code that lookups the IPs and pings the endpoints
 - `server` contains the code that exposes a endpoint to return worker information (name of worker & random worker count)
 - `deploy` contains the k8s manifests to deploy these components

+## Getting started

+- You need docker, kind & kubectl installed

+To run it:

+`make run` & then use kubectl to explore the default namespace.

+To tear it down:

+`make teardown` - this removes the kind cluster.